ng-alain/delon/docs/deploy.en-US.md

 npm run build
 ```

-`ng-alain` itself is an Angular CLI project, so you can also complete more complex build requirements with [Build](https://angular.io/cli/build).
+NG-ALAIN itself is an Angular CLI project, so you can also complete more complex build requirements with [Build](https://angular.io/cli/build).
 After the package is successfully packaged, the `dist` folder will be generated in the root directory, which is to build the packaged file, including several static files such as `*.js`, `*.css`, `index.html`.

 ### Environmental variable